The Purpose of MormonThink

 A growing movement in the Church

 Thousands of Mormons are getting together and talking about these issues informally in wards and branches all over the world.
 We have talked to many of them.
-They gather in small groups at members' homes and discuss these perceived historical problems with the LDS church.
+They gather in small groups at members' homes and discuss these perceived historical problems with the LDS Church.
 Due to the nature of conformity that our church requires, these discussions are without local leaders' knowledge.

 Some Mormons come across these sites while researching information for a sacrament talk or Sunday School lesson.
 At first, many faithful members can't believe what they are reading and question the accuracy of the information; but upon further review of the evidence, they discover that, for the most part, the newly acquired information is true.
 Their next step is to try to understand what this new information really means to them.

 For some, their main source of concern is not so much the disturbing nature of the information, but why they didn't know about it before.
-People wonder why they never heard about this information in church or perhaps even when they were investigating the church.
+People wonder why they never heard about this information in church or perhaps even when they were investigating the Church.

-Many people leave the church over the new information they discover.
+Many people leave the Church over the new information they discover.
 We would suggest that you not jump to any conclusions when you first examine the information, and instead carefully study all the relevant issues from all sides and then make an informed decision on what this all means.

 We listened to a call-in radio program that featured Grant Palmer, LDS author of An Insider's View of Mormon Origins.
 An active LDS sister from California called in and said that she was plainly taught many of these controversial issues by her family when she was growing up.
-As a consequence, she says that because of her complete knowledge of the historical problems of the LDS church, if any new disturbing information comes to light, it doesn't affect her testimony.
+As a consequence, she says that because of her complete knowledge of the historical problems of the LDS Church, if any new disturbing information comes to light, it doesn't affect her testimony.

 Methodology